ARM Institute Project Call

 - assert U.S. leadership in advanced manufacturing

 This Project Call contains topics for both Technology and Education and Workforce Development.
-Both Project Calls will follow the same two-step process outlined below.
+Both the Technology and Education Workforce Development Project Calls will follow the same two-step process outlined below.
 The goal of this two-step process is to solicit a broad range of project concepts in Step 1, while making efficient use of the proposer’s bid and proposal resources and ARM Institute evaluation resources.

 Step One: Concept Paper

 Proposers will submit a concept paper that briefly describes the proposed projects using the ARM Institute provided format.
-The page limit for submitted concept papers is eight (8) pages; this page count includes the cover page, technical volume, and project cost estimate.
-Proposers can download the necessary concept paper forms and ARM Institute guidelines by clicking on the desired project call at the bottom of this page.
+Proposers can download the necessary concept paper forms and ARM Institute guidelines by clicking on the desired project call button at the top and bottom of this page.

 The ARM Institute will then evaluate all submitted concept papers and invite proposers whose concept papers adequately address the criteria to continue to Step Two and submit a full proposal.